 Attempt to confirm its maximum speed of 140km/hour failed.
-As soon as the speedometer dial climbed 80km/hour, warning alarm rented the air.
+As soon as the speedometer dial climbed 80km/hour, a warning alarm rented the air.
 About to touch 100km/hour, the engine power cut off and comes back on as soon as I lifted my feet off the gas pedal.

-Reason: In accordance with the new safety regulations in Nigeria, the Light commercial vehicle is equipped with Speed limiting device.
+Reason: In accordance with the new safety regulations in Nigeria, the Light commercial vehicle is equipped with a Speed limiting device.

 Driven on the highway, Super Carry’s steering feels sharp.
 But due to its high centre of gravity, we experienced a bit of body roll, when cornering at a speed of about 60km/h.
-This is not so much felt when driving at slower speed of say, 35km/hour.
-It goes round a corner sportily.
+This is not so much felt when driving at a slower speed of say, 35km/hour.
+It goes around a corner sportily.

 Albeit the version we tested is not equipped with an air-conditioner, all you need do to keep the passenger/driver compartment airy is open a sliding glass behind our heads.
 Air flows in naturally.

 Another major issue on the highway was air hitting my head continuously.
 Thank goodness, I did not wear a hat, as it would have been floating on the lagoon, trying to catch a boat.
-And when a bit heavy, it hits the vehicle, giving it a slight shoves.
+And when a bit heavy, it hits the vehicle, giving it a slight shove.
 This, one must say, is only experienced, when not laden with cargo.
 When fully loaded, it cruises on smoothly, slicing through the air like a knife through butter.

 We picked the Super Carry with a virtually empty tank.
 Filled up with about 20-litres of fuel, we covered 67kilometres first day and 40 kilometres the second day, making a total of 107 kilometres covered.
 From the volume of fuel indicated on its digital gauge at the end of our two days trip, Suzuki Super Carry is indeed frugal with fuel.
-I reckon that, using its fifth gear intelligently, the truck manages about 90 kilometres per gallon
+I reckon that using its fifth gear intelligently, the truck manages about 90 kilometres per gallon

 Being a purely commercial vehicle installed with seat-belts and speed limiter, the Super Carry is strong and sturdy.
 And when, laden with cargo of as much as 750 kg, it drives steadily with no issues.
 Its high ground clearance is a plus in a country dotted with rough and pothole-ridden roads and terrains.